 The Colorado Supreme Court is responsible for the Colorado Rules of Civil Procedure used in state courts.
 Many of these rules are quite similar to the FRCP.
 Although Colorado federal courts are generally based on the Colorado law, there are exceptions.
 It is possible that cases in Colorado’s state or federal courts may be guided by the law of another state if the parties to a contract entered it with the intention of applying the laws of another state.

 Clients in Colorado will benefit from the focused scope of practice at The Law Firm of Jeremy Rosenthal.
-Many attorneys who handle matters of personal injury maintain a practice that handles a host of other areas of law such as family practice, commercial litigation, criminal defense, etc. If you have been the victimized by the negligence of another party, you owe it to yourself to retain specialized counsel that exclusively focuses on personal injury, wrongful death and product liability.
+Many personal injury attorneys maintain a practice that handles a host of other areas of law such as family practice, commercial litigation, criminal defense, etc. If you have been the victimized by the negligence of another party, you owe it to yourself to retain specialized counsel that exclusively focuses on personal injury, wrongful death and product liability.
 Contact the office today for a consultation at (303) 825-2223.